-He has been published in numerous national and international publications, including the Houston Chronicle, Globe and Mail, Travel Week, Outpost Magazine, This Magazine, Tico Times, Photo Digest, and the British fiction series, Raconteur.
-More recently, his work on Argentina and Bolivia has been featured in the The Toronto Star.
-He is a proud member of PEN Canada, which is committed to defending the freedom of opinion and its peaceful expression .
+He has been published in numerous national and international publications, including the Houston Chronicle, Globe and Mail, Travel Week, This Magazine, Tico Times, Photo Digest, and the British fiction series, Raconteur.
+He is also a Contributing Editor at Outpost Magazine.
+He is a proud member of PEN Canada, which is committed to defending the freedom of opinion and its peaceful expression.

 Update June 2015: Robert’s first novel, a political thriller called Josef’s Lair, is now available in paperback at Amazon and as an ebook at Indigo.
 You can download the first three chapters for free (epub, mobi, etc.) following this link to Smashwords.

 Fall 2014: In the summer, Robert jogged/walked the 170 kilometre Tour du Mont Blanc, a 5 day alpine adventure with over 10,000 metres of climbs and descents.
 Watch the video here.
 You can also read about this 5 day adventure in his 14 page feature in Outpost Magazine (Issue 102, Fall 2014).